Love Overboard

 "Love Overboard" is a Grammy Award-winning 1987 single by Gladys Knight & the Pips.

 Chart performance

 "Love Overboard" was the group's last of ten #1 hits on the Hot Black Singles chart.
 It crossed over to #13 on the Billboard Hot 100 chart as well.
-The single was also successful on the dance charts, peaking at number four.
+The single was also successful on the dance charts, peaking at #4.
 It also peaked at #59 on the Canada RPM Top 100 Singles chart.